Errol E. Harris: Life

 Errol E. Harris was born on 19 February 1908 in Kimberley, South Africa, to parents who had emigrated from Leeds, England.
 His father, Samuel Jack Harris, had been one of the defenders of Kimberley when he was besieged there (together with Cecil Rhodes) during the Boer War.
-Errol studied philosophy at Rhodes University in South Africa, where he was a student of A.R.
-Lord and where he obtained his B.A. and M.A., and at the University of Oxford, where he obtained a B.Litt. degree with a thesis on Samuel Alexander and Alfred North Whitehead.
+Errol studied philosophy at Rhodes University in South Africa, where he was a student of A. R. Lord and where he obtained his B.A. and M.A., and at Magdalen College, Oxford, where he obtained a B.Litt. degree with a thesis on Samuel Alexander and Alfred North Whitehead.

 He served as an education officer for the British Colonial Service, and during World War II was Chief Instructor of the Middle East Military Education College at Mt.
 Carmel, Palestine, with the rank of Major in the Education Corps of the British Army.
 He was succeeded as Chief Instructor by Huw Wheldon, later Managing Director of the BBC; another Instructor was Capt.
 Michael Stewart, later Foreign Secretary in Harold Wilson's government, and subsequently Baron Stewart of Fulham.
 Errol Harris received his D. Litt. in philosophy from the University of the Witwatersrand in 1950, where he was secretary, and then president, of the lecturers' association.
 He became a full professor there in 1953.
 He served on the executive of the South African Race Relations Board with Chief Luthuli, the Zulu paramount chief, and in this capacity came to know Oliver Tambo (Nelson Mandela's law partner, who succeeded Mandela as president of the ANC.), who advised the Board of the ANC's stand on various issues.
 Harris's first important philosophical work, Nature, Mind and Modern Science, appeared in 1954.
 In 1956 he went to the United States to lecture at Yale University and Connecticut College, where he was subsequently appointed Professor of Philosophy.
 This allowed his philosophical activity to prosper unimpeded and gain growing recognition.